alanhoff/node-tar.gz/README.md

 You can pass some configuration parameters to the constructor before compress:

     var targz = require('tar.gz');

-    var compress = new targz({
+    var level = 6 //the compression level from 0-9, default: 6
-        level : 6 //the compression level from 0-9, default: 6
+    var memLevel = 6 //the memory allocation level from 1-9, default: 6
-        memLevel : 6 //the memory allocation level from 1-9, default: 6
+    var proprietary = true //to include or not proprietary headers, default: true

-        proprietary : false //to include or not proprietary headers, default: true });
+    var compress = new targz(level, memLevel, proprietary).compress(...)

 ### **Command line**